Getting an app idea is easy.

 Phase 4: Creating MVP

-When you know about your rivals by analyzing the existing applications, acquiring the genuine need of your target audience by studying the market, and hearing the problem areas of the users; you are totally clear in your mind about the application that you will create and features that you will add.
+When you know about your rivals by analyzing the existing applications, acquiring the genuine need of your target audience by studying the market, and hearing the problem areas of the users,; you are totally clear in your mind about the application that you will create and features that you will add.

 After getting to know the basics and the requirements, you need to consider making a minimum viable product.
 Make a completely functional MVP and send it out for testing with just the main features to see how it functions in the real world.
 It will also give users an opportunity to participate in MVP development.
 Users can leave comments and feedback about their experience with your app, telling what functionality they would like you to add to your product.

-Phase 5: Creating digital prototype
+Phase 5: Creating a digital prototype

-When you are finished with all the phases, then you have a reasonable idea of what you are going to create and thus now it’s time for the formation of a digital prototype.
+When you are finished with all the phases, then you have a reasonable idea of what you are going to create and thus now it’s time for the formation of a mobile app digital prototype.
 Models characterize the flow of design and how it will function before the development of the application.
-When your prototype is prepared you can do iterations to test the effectiveness of your mobile app and roll out the necessary changes in the design stage to avoid iterating the complete application development cycle and saving time too.
+When your prototype is prepared, you can do iterations to test the effectiveness of your mobile app and roll out the necessary changes in the design stage to avoid iterating the complete application development cycle and saving time too.

-Phase 6: Final design creation
+Phase 6: Finalizing design creation

-Ways To Validate An App Idea
+Ways to Validate an App Idea

 1. Talk to the targeted users